rdmpage/citation-parsing/README.md

 # Citation Parsing

+## Heroku C++

+Can we compile CRF++ on Heroku?
+See [How to run an executable on Heroku from node, works locally ](https://stackoverflow.com/questions/39685489/how-to-run-an-executable-on-heroku-from-node-works-locally) for one approach.
+Other would be to use a [build pack](https://elements.heroku.com/buildpacks/felkr/heroku-buildpack-cpp).

+## Introduction

 Exploring citation parsing using Conditional Random Fields (CRF).
 Heavily influenced by [ParsCit](https://github.com/knmnyn/ParsCit) and [AnyStyle](https://anystyle.io).
 My main goal here is to get something simple working as a starting point for learning more about CRF.
 Nothing here is state of the art, for that see, e.g.:

 - [Synthetic vs. Real Reference Strings for Citation Parsing, and the Importance of Re-training and Out-Of-Sample Data for Meaningful Evaluations: Experiments with GROBID, GIANT and Cora](https://arxiv.org/abs/2004.10410)